jarack2/WebDev-Programming-Playlists/README.md

 <h1> Programming Playlists </h1

-This is a website final project for my Web Development class.
+This is my final project for my web development course.

+It is a website built with PHP, HTML, CSS, and JavaScript.